isaackrallison/startup/README.md

 - Links between pages through input boxes and menu
 - textual content
 - placeholders for all later course content eg. (Login, Database and Websocket)

+## Startup CSS
+CSS was added to complement the exsisting html including

+- header, footer, and main body content styling
+- a slick navigation interface
+- mostly responsive features
+- styled buttons and textboxes for user input
+- text placement and font selection
+- an image in the about section of the page